shwethaj1104/AWS_study_material/Amazon S3.md

 • Must NOT start with the prefix xn--

-• Must NOT end with the suffix -s3alias
+• Must NOT end with the suffix -s3 alias
 ________________________
 # AWS Snow Family